bxiong34/networking/README.md

 ## Description

-An API is built for users to network with others by sharing their thoughts, adding friends, and reacting to their friends thoughts.
+An API is built for users to network with others by sharing their thoughts, adding friends, and reacting to their friends' thoughts.
 Since the application is not deployed, the application will be used throught localhost.

 ## User Story